LeeMorinUCF/ECP3004S21/PP_Ch_06_Modules/README.md

 3
 ```

+It's better to simply avoid overwriting functions or values in modules.

 ### Selecting Which Code Gets Run on Import: ```__main__```

+Sometimes you want some commands to run only when the module
+is run directly but not when it is imported.
+Python defines a special variable named ```__name__``` to help
+us figure this out.

+Place this command in the file ```echo.py```:

 ```python
 print("__name__ is", __name__)

 ```
+If we run this file it outputs this:
 ```python
 __name__ is __main__

 ```

+When we import the script as a module, the following output is produced.

 ```python
 >>> import echo
 __name__ is echo

 ```
+Now follow this with an additional command:
 ```python
 import echo